Jim Cummings: Recent works

 Chip 'n Dale: Rescue Rangers film, along with the right arm of Shredder from the 1987 Teenage Mutant Ninja Turtles animated series, and bootleg versions of Pooh and Tigger.
 Meanwhile, the role of Monterey Jack was played by Australian actor and comedian Eric Bana.
 Over a year after the film's release, Cummings reprised the role of King Triton for Lego Disney Princess: The Castle Quest, making his first appearance as the character since Ariel's Beginning.
 Months later, Cummings reprised the role of Winnie the Pooh for Disney's Once Upon a Studio to sing a portion of When You Wish Upon a Star, the short in question also featured him as the voice of Baloo from The Jungle Book for a similar purpose.
 Cummings was also involved in Disney Speedstorm.
 For the game, he voiced Steamboat Pete for the "To Infinity and Beyond" season, and he later made his third appearance as King Triton for the "Under the Sea" season.

 Beginning on June 12, 2023, Cummings began hosting a podcast called Toon'd In! with Jim Cummings, which is available on Spotify, Apple Podcasts, and Spreaker.
 In the series, Cummings talks about the wide array of characters he voiced over the years, and various other voice artists guest star in episodes for interviews.
 In 2025, he reprised several of his past roles (Fat Cat, Darkwing Duck, and Bonkers Bobcat) in the Chibiverse episode "Journey at the Center of the Chibiverse".
-On March of the same year, Cummings was later revealed to be providing the voices of Pharisee Hillel, Dismas, and James the Greater for The King of Kings, an animated Christian film that is also the first to be distributed by Angel Studios.
+On March of the same year, Cummings was later revealed to be providing the voices of Pharisee Hillel, Dismas, and James the Greater for The King of Kings, the first animated film to be distributed by Christian film company Angel Studios.

 Personal life

 Cummings has two daughters with his former wife Stephanie Jardon.
 The two were married from 2001 to 2011, when they divorced.
-In 2019, they became involved in an acrimonious custody dispute, which Cummings won.
+In 2019, they became involved in an acrimonious custody dispute, which Cummings won despite his ex-wife's defamatory remarks against him.
 Cummings also has two older daughters from a previous marriage.

+Since May 2020, Cummings has been married to Margaret Judge, who has three children from a previous marriage.

 In an interview with the A.V.
 Club, Cummings commented that his prime voice acting influences are Mel Blanc, Paul Winchell, Paul Frees, June Foray, and Frank Welker.
 He particularly noted Blanc by classifying him as the "Frank Sinatra of voice acting", and Welker by calling him "The Beatles of voiceover".

 In a separate interview with Collider, Cummings stated that his favorite characters to play are Winnie the Pooh, Tigger, Ray the Firefly, Drake Mallard/Darkwing Duck, and Hondo Ohnaka.

 He is Catholic and attends St. Jude Parish in Los Angeles.